County of San Diego 2022 Legislative Program

 1. Support efforts to increase resources and services available to vulnerable adults who are unable to live independently, or are victims of, or are at risk of abuse or neglect, and the individuals who provide them with care.

 2. Support legislation that promotes the sustainability of the In-Home Supportive Services Program through programmatic changes and appropriate cost sharing mechanisms between the State and counties.

 3. Support legislation that would prohibit the Department of Motor Vehicles from releasing, with minor exceptions, the addresses and personal information of County employees who perform investigations in their personal vehicles.

-4. Engage in efforts that would support programs to assist older adults to age where they choose, including but not limited to transportation access, housing retrofit, building assisted living support, assess to technology, and end of life care.
+4. Engage in efforts that would support programs to assist older adults to age where they choose, including but not limited to transportation access, housing retrofit, assisted living support, access to technology, and end of life care.

-5. Engage in legislation that builds a care delivery system that provides effective, reliable, high-quality, and efficient services to frail, older adult residents who are living with a serious illness and/or disability.
+5. Engage in legislation that builds a care delivery system that provides effective, reliable, high-quality, and efficient services to frail, older adult residents and adults who are living with a serious illness and/or disability.